Maryland Hummingbirds Migration: 7 Documented Uplifting Aviators

 When Should I Put Up My Feeders For Maryland Hummingbirds?

-Maryland hummingbird enthusiasts should put out hummingbird feeders at the beginning of April to attract the very earliest migrating hummingbirds.
+Maryland hummingbird enthusiasts should put up hummingbird feeders in early April or the first of second week of the month to attract migrating hummingbirds.

 Approximately one week after the arrival of the male hummingbirds, the females will follow.